Ismail Yakubu: Hemel Hempstead Town

 On 12 June 2017, it was announced that Yakubu would join National League South side Hemel Hempstead Town preceding his release from Woking.

 Kingstonian

 Yakubu signed for Kingstonian on 22 February 2019.

 Hayes & Yeading United

 Yakubu lined up for Hayes & Yeading United on the opening day of the 2019–20 season.
 In November 2019, he joined Merthyr Town on loan until the New Year.
 The loan was then extended until the end of the season.
 Yakubu became a fans favourite at The Martyrs after his impressive performances towards the end of the 2019/20 season.

 Merthyr Town

 Merthyr Town completed the signing of Yakubu ahead of the 2020/21 season, after his six-month loan from Hayes & Yeading United.
 He left the club when they suspended their participation from the Southern League before the start of the season.

 Penybont

 Yakubu signed for Cymru Premier side Penybont after his departure from Merthyr.

 Return to Merthyr

-Yakubu re-joined Merthyr for the 2021-22 season.
+Yakubu re-joined Merthyr for the 2021–22 season.

+Cinderford Town

+In November 2023, Yakubu joined Cinderford Town.